What are the common travel mistakes to avoid?

 Without a reliable way to communicate with others, you may find yourself lost, stranded, or unable to access important information.
 In addition, many popular travel apps and services require an internet connection to work properly.

-To avoid making this mistake, it‘s a good idea to research international cellphone plans or purchase a local SIM card upon arrival.
+To avoid making this mistake, it‘s a good idea to research international cellphone plans, purchase a local SIM card upon arrival, or set up an e-Sim option before flying.
 This will ensure that you have a reliable way to stay connected and access the information you need while traveling.

 22. Not Having a VPN